Biacode/presentations/testing/README.md

 ```

 ## Preface
-Some times new comers have some problems to understand essence of software testing.
+Sometimes new comers have some problems to understand essence of software testing.
 * Most of time they have no idea about how to get started.
 * Some don't know what benefits software testing gives them.
 * They need some really basic newbie guide to get started.